MagnumTrader/repforge/README.md

 - [ ] Cleaning...
       Think about creating a service for the handler. the handler takes a service, that contains the repo and handles the business Logic,
+- [ ] Add delete button to list
+- [ ] Add delete route for workout
+- [ ] Add edit workout screen ( same as new but populated with the current data)
+- [ ] More fields on workout, what is the flow of expanding the app?
+- [ ] Nicer font :)
 - [x] Add new workout screen
         This should not be a screen, i want to have a popup that covers the entire screen where you can add a workout.